carelly22/Bootcamp-Notes/JavaScript/data-types.md

 * If we declare a variable without assigning a value to it, it will by default, have a value of `undefined`
 * Null is similar to `undefined` but we have to explicitly assign it to a variable
-* `Undefined` implies nothing because it never was anything, while `null` implies explicitly set to nothing
+* `Undefined` implies nothing because it never was anything ie. it means that a "value was never assigned", while `null` implies explicitly set to nothing
+* If a value is declared but is never assigned, the value of it is `undefined`

+## Typeof operator

+* The `typeof` operator returns the type of the argument
+* Useful when processing values of different types differently or when you want to do a quick check
+* Supports two forms of syntax:
+	- As an operator: `typeof x`
+	- As a function: `typeof(x)`